SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 Lengthy Application & Funding Process

-The application process can be long and detailed and generally requires extensive documentation.
-Though the SBA may approve your application in as little as five days, the time it takes to funding can be quite lengthy.
+Though the SBA may approve your application in as little as five days, the time it takes to fund your loan can be quite lengthy.
 In general, expect the process to take 30 to 90 days following approval of your application.

 If you’re still interested in the process, it’s time to start working.
 Since the application can be time-consuming and response times from lenders can vary, the sooner you start, the better.